eaceto/OpenCoreLocation/README-DEVS.md

 1. **GPS Provider Failures**: Expected on systems without gpsd - fallback should work
 2. **Network Timeouts**: IP/WiFi providers may timeout on slow connections
 3. **Permission Issues**: Some tests may require network access permissions
+4. **SPM Build Warnings**: Swift Package Manager shows warnings about "unhandled files" in the Examples directory.
+This is a known SPM limitation when using executable targets that reference files in a shared directory.
+The warnings are harmless - all builds succeed and examples work correctly as separate executable targets.

 ### Debug Examples